Entering the European market for basketry

 What are the requirements for niche markets?

 - Ask buyers what they are looking for.
-Especially in the fair-trade sector, you can use storytelling for marketing purposes.
+Especially in the fair-trade sector, you can use the story behind your product for marketing purposes.

-- Check the ITC Sustainability Map database for more information on voluntary standards and their requirements, including fair production.
+- Check the ITC Standards Map database for more information on Fair for Life.

 The market for basketry is segmented into low-, mid- and high-end (premium) market segments.
-The items are put on the market through traditional channels: importers and wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+Baskets are put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.

 How is the end market segmented?